 The islands and beaches along the Andaman Sea (Phuket, Krabi etc) and the Gulf of Thailand (Samui, Phangan etc) experience similar hot and dry weather.
 Daily highs reach 32-34°C and nights are balmy at 23-24°C. Rainfall is minimal.

 Northern Thailand is warm and dry.
-Chiang Mai sees highs of 35°C and lows of 24°C. The north east (Nong Khai, Khon Kaen) is a touch cooler but also dry.
+Chiang Mai sees highs of 35°C and lows of 24°C. The northeast (Nong Khai, Khon Kaen) is a touch cooler but also dry.

 Southern Thailand bordering Malaysia remains quite hot and humid in March.
 Highs in Hat Yai are 33°C and it can feel uncomfortable when combined with humidity levels over 70%.